hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 Everybody can test Hazelcast JCache for compliance by executing the TCK.
 Just perform the instructions below:

-1. Checkout the TCK from [https://github.com/jsr107/jsr107tck](https://github.com/jsr107/jsr107tck)
+1. Checkout the TCK from [https://github.com/jsr107/jsr107tck](https://github.com/jsr107/jsr107tck).
-2. Change the properties in `tck-parent/pom.xml` as shown below
+2. Change the properties in `tck-parent/pom.xml` as shown below.
 3. Run the TCK by `mvn clean install`.